 HMI is proud to offer need-based financial aid to help make HMI Gap more affordable to all families.
 Additionally, there are many other ways to fund your gap experience.
 We have listed some ideas and resources below.

 - Get college credit for your gap semester – HMI Gap provides the foundation for rigorous intellectual engagement combined with hands-on experience in the conservation industry.
-Some students are able to work with their college or university to design an independent study or internship credit option while taking an HMI Gap semester.
+Some students are able to work with their college or university to design an independent study or internship credit option while taking an HMI Gap course.
 Our lead instructors all have graduate degrees and are able to work individually with students to design a credit-option that fits their specific needs.
 In addition, we offer college credit through Western State Colorado University.

 - Apply for scholarships or grants – Increasingly, funders are recognizing the value that a gap experience can add to a student’s education.
 Here are some scholarship and grant resources:

 - Upon acceptance to an HMI Gap semester, students are asked to pay a non-refundable deposit of $1,500 of tuition owed, unless otherwise noted in a financial aid award, and return a signed Enrollment Agreement.
 This deposit is applied to the cost of tuition.

 - Each program has designated start and end locations.
 Students are responsible for all costs associated with arriving at this location at the beginning of the program and departing from this location at the end of the program, including all international flights.

 - We ask students to set up a student account with us to cover any expenses that come up during the program, such as gear, incidentals, or travel.
-At the end of the program, an itemized bill and refund of any unused student account will be sent home six weeks after the semester ends.
+At the end of the program, an itemized bill and refund of any unused student account money will be sent home six weeks after the semester ends.